Seth Akgün

 photographer & printmaker

 Seth Akgün is a photographer and printmaker currently working between Baltimore and İstanbul.
 His work is informed by his experiences as a queer person in a multicultural context amid the fluctuating definitions of home and family.
-Working in analog photography and printmaking, he engages with visual metaphoric language to portray relationships between the body and queerness involving himself, his family, and his close friends.
+Working with traditional practices in analog photography and printmaking, he engages with abstraction to portray the complexities of relationships between the body, surroundings, and the self.
 Akgün has had work shown in galleries at the Anderson Ranch Arts Center and the Maryland Institute College of Art including the Main Zero, Decker, Pinkard, and Wilgus Gallery for a variety of solo and group juried exhibitions and is a recipient of the 2025 Winston Art Scholarship.
 Akgün has worked in freelance photography and graphic design, has interned at Aperture in Finance & Accounting and Public Programming departments, and the Anderson Ranch Arts Center assisting photography workshops.
 Seth Akgün is currently a senior pursuing a BFA at the Maryland Institute College of Art.

-Making photographs on film with tangible negatives, intaglio prints who exist also as copper plates, silkscreen prints whose negatives are burnt into and washed out of emulsion all physically realise the way my experiences have manifested in my body.
-I obscure and reveal detail through these processes to work through my unstable relationship between my body and identity.
-As I play with my imagery and expression these processes, I discover new ways of seeing, feeling, and being myself.
+Using a large format view camera, I make weekly portraits of myself and my surroundings.
+After developing and printing these photographs in the darkroom, I scan and layer them in order to further abstract my body.
+Making photographs on film with tangible negatives, intaglio prints who exist also as copper plates, silkscreen prints whose negatives are burnt into and washed out of emulsion all physically realise the various diverging ways my experiences have manifested in my body.
+I obscure and reveal detail through these processes, untangling and mapping out all the points where my body and I converge and part ways.
+As I engage with my imagery and expression through these processes, I begin to reconcile with my body.